Catterick (TV series): Character histories

 DI Keith Fowler: The intrepid "American Eagle," played by Vic, DI Fowler is the determined police inspector who is finally living his dream of working for the NYPD (North Yorkshire Police Department).
 Certain things confuse him, however, such as the not-inconsiderable difference between a Volkswagen Golf and a Range Rover.
 He also mispronounces words such as "Tupperware" and "Lager", much to the confusion of everyone around.
 He believes the killer of Neil Wheel to be "a loose cannon... a tithead."
 Along with his permanently baffled partner Webster (Matt Lucas), he enjoys a night on ecstasy in order to become a "oneness" with the suspect.
 He gets shot by Tony but survives and regales the nurses in his hospital of how he "blew the lid off Tony Falucci's hydraulics scam!"

-DI Fowler is fundamentally the same character as Kinky John from The Club sketches from Bang Bang, It's Reeves and Mortimer – although his profession and name differ, the look (including thick-lensed glasses), the voice and accent, and the demeanour are the same.

 Roy Oates: Played by Matt Lucas, Roy Oates is the manager of the Mermade Hotel.
 He is a very bad-tempered man with a strange, indeterminate accent and a ponytail.
 He has a habit of wearing ridiculous pink boots and constantly puts his feet up on tables and chairs to appear imposing.
 He is blackmailing the hotel's dogsbody, Mark, with incriminating photos.
 He has a girlfriend, Tess, who does not really like him very much.
 He holds one great secret.
 His penis was chopped off in an incident with the hotel till, and he keeps it in a jar.
 He hopes to raise enough money to go to Switzerland to have an operation, but the penis gets stolen along with the contents of his safe.
 Later, he also gets his hand chopped off by a curved blade.

 Tess: Played by Morwenna Banks, Tess is the long-suffering receptionist at the Mermade Hotel.
 She is also Roy Oates' reluctant girlfriend.
 She claims that before he had his "accident" he was great fun ("he even introduced me to a barrister,").
 She is drawn to Carl, but is not willing to commit.
 She is addicted to the "gas" from an asthma inhaler, which induces an extremely brief spell of euphoria.
 She never believes anything anyone says, usually offering a reply along the lines of "You're tickling my turnips" or "You're feeling my fanny."